The Campaign to Stop GE Trees

 Trees have a very long life-cycle.
 They can live for decades or centuries.
 This means the risks GE trees pose to forests and communities are impossible to assess over the lifespan of the tree.
 Because these risks are both profound and unknowable, GE trees must be prohibited.

-Are you looking to learn more about genetically engineered trees?
-The campaign has put together reports, newsletter, factsheets, and bulletins about genetically engineered trees.
+The campaign to STOP GE Trees has put together reports, newsletter, factsheets, and bulletins about genetically engineered trees.
 They can be found on the publications section of our website.
 Many are offered in multiple languages.

 Are you looking to take action?
 Current calls to actions include sending a letter to stop GE Trees, signing on against industral tree plantations, and signing on in support of Indigenous and local communities devastated by the social and ecological impacts of industrial tree plantations, and threatened by the planned future use of GE tree plantations.